beauty0/Oracle-RentCar-/README.md

 Sample of the values are

-CARC_ID := NULL, instead of Null it should be 131 LST_NAME := NULL, instead of Null it should be 'SHANE' FIS_NAME := NULL, instead of Null it should be 'MARY' RESS := NULL, instead of Null it should be '33 SWIFTWOOD WAY' PO_CODE := NULL, instead of Null it should be 'D1E457P' TE_NUMB := NULL, instead of Null it should be '082467896' EM_DRESS := NULL,instead of Null it should be 'SHMRY'
+CARC_ID := NULL, instead of Null it should be 131;
+LST_NAME := NULL, instead of Null it should be 'SHANE';
+FIS_NAME := NULL, instead of Null it should be 'MARY';
+RESS := NULL, instead of Null it should be '33 SWIFTWOOD WAY';
+PO_CODE := NULL, instead of Null it should be 'D1E457P';
+TE_NUMB := NULL, instead of Null it should be '082467896';
+EM_DRESS := NULL,instead of Null it should be 'SHMRY';

  The last procedure is called GET_CAR_TYPE this procedure is to get the output of the Model type with the input of the model_id, for this to work the user have to select  from 'create or replace PROCEDURE GET_CAR_TYPE' to  'END GET_CAR_TYPE and the blackslash then run the statement
 After running the statement double click on the GET_CAR_TYPE procedure and run it bring out the 'RUN PLSQL TAB' this should  pop up the user should remove the Null value and replace it with the model_id number, pls note the model id number start from 83-113 and to view result go to "Output Variable-log" the user should find the value there.